WillChamness/pysyslog-server/README.md

 Syslog collectors are not required to validate incoming messages.
 This is done by relays instead.
 However, this implementation performs the same validation/correction that relays would perform for the sake of consistency.

 ## Saving to a NoSQL Database
 Although all validated messages are sent to a text file, they can also be sent to a MongoDB instance if configured.
-This database can be used to retrieve all messages or easily find messages from a specific device.
+This database can be used to retrieve all messages or easily find messages from a specific device through a REST API.

 # Installation
 ## Docker
+Make sure you have `docker` and `docker-compose` installed.
 To use the docker image, copy-paste the following lines into a `docker-compose.yml` file (using your own username/password):
 ```
 version: '3.4'